 Enjoy select National Theatre Encore Series performances shown in HD in the Dan and Mary Miller Auditorium on the Eckerd College campus.
 NTL tickets and schedule

-Hidden Treasures and Recent Acquisitions V
+Hidden Treasures and Recent Acquisitions VII

 Enjoy NCAA Division II sports including baseball, basketball, beach volleyball, golf, indoor volleyball, sailing, soccer, softball and tennis!
 Full Athletics schedule